Legal

 Contact

 The fastest paths are in-app: Personal Safety → Your account & data for export / erasure, and the Report button on any post for content concerns.
-For anything else — corrections, questions about this policy, or DSAR requests you can't fulfill via the in-app controls — open a privacy issue on the project's code repository at github.com/damienmcdade/CommunitySafe/issues.
-Mark it "PRIVACY" in the title and we'll respond within 30 days.
+For anything else — corrections, questions about this policy, or DSAR requests you can't fulfill via the in-app controls — email info@cyberwaveglobal.com with "PRIVACY" in the subject line, and we'll respond within 30 days.
+Bug reports and code-level questions can also be opened on our GitHub issue tracker.